This is an archived page and for reference purposes only

 You can study our general Computing degree, where a subject focus is decided during the course of the study, or a themed degree, (here, Consultancy), where the specific focus is decided at the time of enrolment and named in the degree title.

-Over half our students choose to do a year in industry.
+Over half our students choose to take a year in industry after the second year of the programme.
 This gives you work experience, a salary and the possibility of a job with the same company after graduation.
 For details, see Computing (Consultancy) with a Year in Industry.

 Teaching and assessment